Quick answer

 Are empty legs safe?

-Yes — an empty leg uses the same operators, aircraft and crews as a full charter, held to the same safety standards.
+Yes — an empty leg uses the same operators, aircraft and crews as a full charter, held to the same ARGUS and Wyvern safety standards.
 The only difference is the price and the fixed routing.
+Nothing about how the flight is operated changes because it was sold at a discount.

 Can I choose the date or route?